Georgia Vital Record

 MUST HAVE

-• Certified Georgia Birth Certificate: An original or newly certified copy issued by Georgia Vital Records.
+• Certified Georgia Death Certificate: An original or newly certified copy issued by Georgia Vital Records.

-• Completed Apostille Request Form (GSCCCA): List “birth certificate” as the document type.
+• Completed Apostille Request Form (GSCCCA): List “death certificate” as the document type.

 • Correct Apostille Fee: A state fee per apostille — usually paid by check or money order.